 A small-scale map with all the posts

 Descriptions of the posts and some information about nature and culture

 Hiking map of Hitra:

-Together with the local guide test, the municipality has also published a new hiking map of Hitra.
+Together with the booklet, the municipality has also published a new hiking map of Hitra.
 All the posts of the test are marked on the map.
 We encourage you to use the map actively when you go for walks or hikes and to teach your kids how to use the map!

 Public right to access at land

 The unique Norwegian public right of access grants the right to roam freely in the wild nature.
 This gives you the right to:

 Travel on foot and ski freely.

 Make stops and stay for the night.

 Swim, paddle, row and sail.